Pseudopanax ferox: Use

+Cultivation and urban design

-Toothed lancewood used to be rare in cultivation, but is now a favoured gardening plant in New Zealand.
+Toothed lancewood used to be rare in cultivation, but is now a favored gardening plant in New Zealand.
 It gained wide popularity following its use in the gold-medal winning New Zealand exhibit at the 2004 Chelsea Flower Show in the United Kingdom.
 The distinctive leaves and juvenile shape lend themselves to use in narrow spaces and are often used to complement modern building architecture.
 Due to its slow growth and relatively small size for a tree – even once mature – it is one of few trees innately suitable for small gardens.

+Planting

 Planting is best done in free draining soil in any semi-shaded to sunny position.
 Leaves are more numerous in sunny situations, which is noticeable on young specimens.
 Toothed lancewood is generally hardy and can withstand some minor frost damage to the tip (which may cause it to branch).
 It is also tolerant of dry locations and high winds.

+Conservation

+As of 2023, P. ferox is listed in the New Zealand Threat Classification as naturally uncommon.
+This means it has a naturally small population size.
+Mammalian browsing is also a threat to P. ferox, where it gets browsed by possums, deers and goats.